parubok/swing-stream-utils/README.md

   .count();
 ```

-Example 2 (create table with 'Name' and 'Size' columns from a list of `File` objects):
+Example 2 (create subclass of `JTable` with 'Name' and 'Size' columns from a list of `File` objects):
 ```java
 import java.io.File;
 import java.util.List;